srgantmoomoo/postman/README.md

 - techale, adding multithreading to the main class. making postman website. helping me a lot :).
 - RECIOR, for postman bot, and being an extremly based individual. <br>
 - cattyngmd, making pr's for a variety of fixes and modules. <br>
+- SrgantMooMoo, for making the oringal client <br>

 **contributors** <br>
 - mwahaha9, fixing the spelling in an onDisable method in autoGap.